Tiles API

 Raster tile formats

-Raster tiles are rendered image tiles generated from the same dataset.
+Raster tiles are rendered image tiles generated from the same tileset.
 To retrieve the data, they use XYZ pattern, but request an image format instead.
 Supported formats are documented on the Raster tiles page.
 Raster tiles are generally the most broadly compatible option and can be also consumed in Mapbox GL JS, MapLibre GL JS, OpenLayers, and Leaflet.

 GET